 In fact, spending a lot of money on stuff usually means the exact opposite – people are failing to build wealth.

 The Joneses’ net worth is usually and unsurprisingly very low.

 This group of people will get upset with you if you discuss frugality in front of them.
 They’ll tell you to “live a little!”
 They support the notion (despite the study shown below) that spending more money makes you happier.

 It’s tough for the rich.
 Someone much wiser than me once said it would be easier for a camel to pass through the eye of a needle than for the rich to reach the promised land.

 They’d have to give away all of that stuff that doesn’t build wealth first!

 Share FIRE with the Joneses, and you better believe your friendship will get burnt to a crisp!
 Avoid the conversation, or you better have that fire extinguisher handy.

 This group could be subdivided into a few others.

 That division would include: the person with a “financial guy,” those that are “too busy,” and the ones who think they have it all figured out and, yet, are investing in individual stocks, actively managed funds, or some extreme portfolios.

-We can all argue the merits of using someone else to help with your finances, but the truth is simple.
+We can argue the merits of using someone else to help with your finances, but the truth is simple.
 If you can learn to do it yourself, it’ll save you money.
-The only real exception to this is if you don’t have the mental fortitude to stick to the plan in a down market.
+That’s unless you don’t have the mental fortitude to stick to the plan in a down market.